-nicolelee asked: Hi Anna!
+nicolelee said: Hi Anna!
 Could you recommend any good books about the current economic crisis?
 I don't know a lot about the topic and would love to learn.
 I'm not even familiar with what seem like basic concepts, like bonds.
 Maybe a general "Global Economy for Dummies" book?

 I’d like to tell you how happy it makes me that you would take it upon yourself to figure out this subject.
 One, because it is knottily complicated, and it takes a solid mind and sheer doggedness to get to the bottom of it (and if you have both, you’re my kind of people), and two, because it is crucial to understanding the world we live in today.